kagnlp/Xolver/README.md

 ## Running Project

-Clone the project, run:
+To clone the project, run:

 	git clone https://github.com/kagnlp/Xolver && cd Xolver

- Prepare a new conda or python virtual environment, run:
+ To prepare a new conda or python virtual environment, run:

 	pip install -r requirements.txt

+ To prepare with API key, change ***utils***

 The code for running GSM, AIME, MATH and LiveCodeBench tasks may be found in the following subfolders